cjlcarvalho/search/README.md

 `python2 code.py`

-After this command, your server will be running in http://0.0.0.0:8080/.
+After this command, your webserver will be running in http://0.0.0.0:8080/.

 Running the tests
 ---